cheqd/product/product-essentials/roadmap/cosmos-and-web-3.0.md

 {% embed url="https://learn.cheqd.io/getting-set-up-on-cheqd/cheq-erc20-wrapped-token" %}

-### Airdrop Frontend UI and backend
+## Airdrop frontend UI and backend

 * [x] Airdrop UI frontend: Completed
 * [x] Airdrop distribution backend: Completed

-**Context**
+### Context

 We’ve open sourced the community airdrop rewards site which is built using Cloudflare Pages and designed it to be highly scalable.

-Airdrop reward sites need to be more resilient to traffic spikes than most websites because, when announced, community members will tend to flock to the site to claim their rewards generating a large spike in traffic, followed by a period of much lower traffic**.** This type of traffic pattern can make prepping the server to host airdrop claim websites particularly difficult.
+Airdrop reward sites need to be more resilient to traffic spikes than most websites because, when announced, community members will tend to flock to the site to claim their rewards generating a large spike in traffic, followed by a period of much lower traffic.
+This type of traffic pattern can make prepping the server to host airdrop claim websites particularly difficult.

 For example, many projects will choose to purchase a large server capacity to prevent server lag, whilst others may simply become overwhelmed with the traffic